 Another case in point.
 In fact, here are a couple…

-A number of years ago I was booking a club about an hour outside Cleveland.
+Several years ago, I was booking a club about an hour outside Cleveland.
 There was an aspiring comic that came through my comedy workshop who really had promise – decent material and good stage presence.
-She really just needed stage time to get better.
+She just needed stage time to get better.
 I had given her a few MC gigs, she did well – and since this club was only running a two person show, it was a good chance for her to do a longer set.

 The show went on with only one comedian, but I lost a chunk of my booking fee since half the talent never got there.